 Garlic Cheese Loaf

-Featured in Fresh Bread Made Simple.
+Category: Fresh Bread Made Simple

 Quick garlic loaf mixing sharp cheddar and a tender crumb.
 No yeast, no fuss—just bake and enjoy!